Monetary policy in Sweden

 The brochure "Monetary policy in Sweden" describes the Riksbank's monetary policy aims and strategy as formulated in June 2010.
 The inflation target was formulated in 1993 and the strategy for monetary policy has since then evolved gradually in response to practical experiences in Sweden and other countries and to new findings in academic research.
 The most important aim of the strategy is to explain how the Riksbank, when setting its interest rate, takes into consideration both developments in inflation and in the real economy.

-As of September 2017: The CPIF as target variable for monetary policy
+September 2017: The CPIF as target variable for monetary policy

 As of September 2017, the Riksbank uses the CPIF, the consumer price index with a fixed interest rate, as target variable for monetary policy.
 The target is that the annual change in the CPIF shall be 2 per cent, which is to say the same level previously applied to the consumer price index, CPI.